amchavan/alma-datapro-workflow-sandbox/message-bus-demos/README.md

 See *RabbitMqConfigurationProperties.java* for more configuration options.

+Launch the RabbitMQ server as appropriate for your system; on MacOS you'll need to type `rabbitmq-server` on the terminal.

 ### Relational server

 The [message archival service](#message-archival) requires a relational database connection, to be configured in _archiveConfig.properties_ as per ALMA conventions.
 These demos use a MySQL database, to be configured for instance like: